Corinne: Your Online Guide for Travel with Babies, Toddlers and Young Children

 As a new mom I never would have believed it, but the younger the (breastfeeding) baby, the easier the travel companion!

-There are just a few things to keep in mind before you take off this summer with your breastfeeding babe in tow:
+There are just a few things to keep in mind before you take off with your breastfeeding baby in tow:

 2. Rest: It may be tempting to climb that pyramid or hike that extra-long trail while babe is still content to tag along in a sling.
 You can still do it but be sure to schedule in time to rest too because being away from home and the chores and distractions that exist there means you can actually nap when baby does, so do it!